nskinkel/oppy/README.md

 $ git clone https://github.com/nskinkel/oppy
 ```

-Finally, `cd` into the `oppy` directory, add it to your $PYTHONPATH, and you're
+Next, `cd` to the top-level `oppy` directory and add it to your python path
-all set!

 ```
 $ export PYTHONPATH=$PYTHONPATH:$(pwd)
 ```

+*Note*: the "top-level" directory that should be added to your python path
+is the directory containing the `oppy`, `docs`, and `data` directories.

 ###Usage
 `oppy` aims to be a fully functional Tor client and can be used just the